Pwbble/Calculator/README.md

 > Example: Suppose a user inputs the equation `4 * 8`.
 >
-> During the `tokenization()` process, some useful debug information will be send that looks like this:
+> During the `tokenization()` process, some useful debug information will be sent that looks like this:
 >
 > `[pb, pb, pb] -> {"4", "*", "8"}, equation.size() = 3`.

 - The steps taken to sort the equation are sent (`[pb, pb, pb]`)
 - The (string vector) equation containing the equation is sent (`{"4", "*", "8"})
 - And, `equation.size()` is sent.
+## Text Formatting
+I am working on a program